alexhogberg/slash-afterwork/README.md

 Since this was built quite fast I have yet to implement a couple of other features:
 * Notify channel when it is time for after work
 * Smarter handling of date parameter, e.g. `/afterwork create friday in two weeks 16:00 TBD`
+* Install slacker for better integration with the Slack API